Have Large Vision-Language Models Mastered Art History?: Related Work

-VLMs have found wide applicability in various tasks (see \citet{bordes2024introduction} for an introduction to vision-language modeling).
+VLMs have found wide applicability in tasks like image captioning, visual question answering (VQA), and zero-shot learning (see \cite{bordes2024introduction} for an overview).
 VLMs differ from traditional deep learning models by enabling multimodal learning, where visual and textual data are processed together, leading to a deeper contextual understanding.
-This approach offers benefits such as improved performance in tasks like image captioning, visual question answering (VQA), and zero-shot learning.
-In the realm of art research, CLIP \cite{radford2021learning} has been used to classify metadata in art-historical images, including the country of origin \cite{conde2021clip}. \citet{wu2023not} adopted CLIP's features for content and style disentanglement.
-Recently, \citet{lin2024vila} mentioned a qualitative result of style classification with VILA and another study, \citet{springstein2024visual}, employed VLMs for the classification of iconographic concepts.
-To our knowledge, we present the first performance analysis of VLMs in art style, author and time period classification of artworks.
+In art research, CLIP \cite{radford2021learning} has been used to classify metadata in art-historical images \cite{conde2021clip}.
+Its features have also been applied for content and style disentanglement \cite{wu2023not}.
+Other studies have used VLMs for qualitative results on style classification \cite{lin2024vila} and iconographic concept recognition \cite{springstein2024visual}.

+A related work is GalleryGPT \cite{bin2024gallerygpt}, which generates formal analyses of paintings using short descriptive paragraphs by fine-tuning LLaVA.
+In contrast, we explore VLMs for style prediction, conducting a comprehensive evaluation across multiple models.
+We assess their performance in predicting artistic styles, time periods, and authors.
+Another work, ArtGPT-4 \cite{yuan2023artgpt} interprets and articulates emotions evoked by paintings.
+To our knowledge, we present the first performance analysis of VLMs in style, author, and time period classification, establishing a foundation for future research in multimodal reasoning and art analysis.